-The InMotion® ARM, InMotion® ARM/HAND, and InMotion® WRIST are robotic therapies for the upper limbs.
+The InMotion® ARM, and InMotion® ARM/HAND, are robotic therapies for the upper limbs.
 InMotion® robotic therapies have been characterized as Class II medical devices by the U.S. Food and Drug Administration, or FDA, and are listed with the FDA to market and sell in the United States.
 More than 280 of our clinical robotic products for stroke rehabilitation have been sold in over 15 countries, including the United States.
-In addition to these fully developed, clinical rehabilitation solutions, we are also developing "InMotion HomeTM", which is an upper extremity product that allows the patient to extend their therapy for as long as needed while rehabilitating at home.
-This rehabilitation solution is being developed on the same design platform as the InMotion® clinical products.

-We believe recent payment changes in the U.S. marketplace proposed and finalized by the Centers for Medicare and Medicaid Services will create a favorable environment for greater clinical adoption of our robotic technology.
+We believe recent payment changes in the U.S. marketplace proposed and finalized by the Centers for Medicare and Medicaid Services will create a favorable environment, greater clinical adoption of our robotic technology.
 For instance, the Improving Medicare Post-Acute Care Transformation Act of 2014, or the Impact Act of 2014, began the shift toward standardizing patient assessment data for quality measures.
 The updated Prospective Payment System (PPS), SNF QRP (Quality Reporting Program) and SNF VBP (Value Based Purchasing) programs have further shifted reimbursement toward the needs of the patient and away from volume of services provided in the skilled nursing setting.
 Other programs have caused a similar shift in the Inpatient Rehabilitation Facility setting, as well, resulting in such providers being publicly ranked, as well as financially rewarded, for quality reporting and better outcomes.